https://www.deakin.edu.au/__data/assets/image/0010/2534770/32208_graduate-certificate-of-digital-transformation-and-cyber-security_Hero.jpg

 Are you ready to develop the skills and confidence to lead an organisation through digital transformation processes?

-With a focus on real-world relevancy, you'll be introduced to a range of strategies drawn straight from industry.
-You'll be learning from leaders in the industry who sit at the forefront of digital change.
-The pairing of digital transformation and cyber security is unique to Deakin Business School, giving you a distinct skillset to help future-proof organisations.
+With a focus on real-world relevancy, you will be introduced to a range of strategies drawn straight from industry and you will be learning from leaders who sit at the forefront of digital change.
+The pairing of digital transformation and cyber security is unique to Deakin Business School, giving you a distinct skill set to help future-proof organisations.

 Tailor the course to suit your employment and professional needs.
-Choose from application domains such as law, cyber crime, technical management and the increasingly challenging environment of supply chain management.
+Choose from application domains such as law, cyber crime, cyber security management and the increasingly challenging environment of supply chain management.
 Already working in industry?
-This course delves into the latest cyber security strategies, giving you the opportunity to upskill and improve your future career prospects.
+This course delves into the latest cyber security strategies and cybercrimes, giving you the opportunity to upskill and improve your future career prospects.

 Deakin Business School’s Graduate Certificate of Digital Transformation and Cyber Security prepares you to: